 Wetsuits can be easily rented during the winter when Southern California’s ocean water temperature runs on the chillier side.
 San Diego beaches feature prominently on most travelers’ itineraries specifically because they can be enjoyed year-round and are one of our best free attractions.

-What you do at the beach depends on the weather and personal preference, but these are the beaches I recommend that you add to your San Diego itinerary.
+What you do at the beach depends on the weather and personal preference, but these are the beaches I recommend that you add to your itinerary when visiting San Diego.

 1. CORONADO CENTRAL BEACH

-With usually calmer shore breaks and a wide, flat stretch of sand, this is a great Coronado beach for families and is rated as one of the best in the nation.
-Plus, it’s an excuse to head over the famous Coronado bridge or ferry.
+With usually calmer shore breaks and a wide, flat stretch of sand in front of Hotel del Coronado, this is a great Coronado beach for families and is rated as one of the best in the nation.
+Plus, it’s an excuse to drive over the famous Coronado Bridge or arrive by ferry.

 2. LA JOLLA COVE

 La Jolla Cove is one of the most photographed places in the San Diego region for a good reason.
-Yes, there’s a small beach here that’s usually waveless, so an easy entry to the underwater park (more on this below).
+Yes, there’s a small beach here that’s usually waveless, so it’s also an easy entry to the underwater park (more on this ecological reserve below).

-However, people come here to enjoy the ocean views and walk along the boardwalk.
+However, people come to this La Jolla beach to enjoy the ocean views and walk along the boardwalk.
 There are barking sea lions, gorgeous sea birds, the sounds of waves, a big grassy area called Ellen Browning Scripps Park, belvederes (small green huts) to sit in, and you have various things to do in La Jolla nearby.

 3. LA JOLLA SHORES BEACH